Anthracosuchus: Paleobiology

 Anthracosuchus balrogus has widely placed orbits comparable only to those of Chenanisuchus, while other dyrosaurs have orbits more centrally oriented.
 Amongst extant crocodylomorphs the only species with similarly wide-set eyes is the gharial (Gavialis gangeticus).
 A bivariant plot of the width between orbits and the total skull width measured at the orbits showed greater similarity between Anthracosuchus and modern gharials than to other dyrosaurs, Crocodylus niloticus, Caiman crocodilus or Alligator mississippiensis.
 This could present a deviation of feeding method in Anthracosuchus from other dyrosaurs, possibly subsurface predation.
 The teeth of Anthracosuchus are broad, blunt and low crowned.
 This robust dentition may indicate a durophagous diet, preying on hard-shelled prey using a crushing bite.
 UF/IGM 71, a carapace of a pelomedosoid turtle found in the Cerrejón mine, displays a series of dents, scratches and puncture marks matching attempted predation by a crocodylomorph.
 The largest of these puncture marks fits with the first maxillary tooth of the Anthracosuchus holotype.

 Anthracosuchus ribs indicate a vertical attachment of the muscles, allowing for a more undulating way of swimming when compared to extant crocodylians, further aided less extensive lateral osteoderm density.
 Anthracosuchus, whose osteoderms do not imbricate at all, may have had an even greater degree of flexibility compared to other dyrosaurs, at the cost of reduced stability.

-Jonathan Bloch speculates that "Every once in a while, there was likely an encounter between Anthracosuchus and Titanoboa”.
-In which the giant snake would have been a formidable threat to the crocodylomorph.